michalislamp/Systems-Security-HRY413-/README.md

 ---

-## Time Comparison
+## Time & Memory Usage Comparison

 ### `-a` Argument

-The `-a` argument is used for time comparison and takes an output `.txt` file as an argument (specified by the user), where the time results (in seconds) are stored.
+The `-a` argument is used for time & memory usage comparison and the result is stored in a `.txt` file (specified by the user).

-1. The program generates new public and private keys for three different key lengths.
+1. The program generates new public and private keys for three different key lengths (1024, 2048, 4096).
-2. Using the `clock` function from the library, it calculates the time taken for each function call.
+2. Using the `clock` function (from the <sys/time.h> library) and (from <sys/resource.h>), calculates the time taken and the memory usage for each Encryption/Decryption.
-3. The functions used for this comparison are the same as those used in the encryption/decryption process, but with fixed arguments (for input, output, and key files).

 ---

 ### Conclusion

-This lab report details the implementation of two cryptographic algorithms: Diffie-Hellman and RSA.
+This lab report details the implementation of two cryptographic algorithms: Elliptic Curve Diffie-Hellman and RSA.
 It explains the key generation, encryption, decryption processes, and time comparison between different key lengths in RSA encryption.